gptsheet Documentation

 Setup

 - Find your Channel ID: YouTube Studio → Settings → Channel → Advanced settings.
+It's a 24-character string starting with

 Google Ads